What is Hope Harbor?

 Intern Applicants must be: students, currently enrolled in higher education, at least 20 years old, who pass a background check, and who are interested in learning about family reconciliation and healing of teens through Jesus Christ in a Christian ministry.
 Applicants must mail/email a resume, cover letter, and three recommendations, and Complete Volunteer Interest Form here Applicants are encouraged to include a statement of faith with resume.

 Please note we do not have a licensed social worker on-site, however, local universities have found exception for social work interns.
-Please speak to your professor for more information.
+Please speak to your professor, or have your professor contact us, for clearance.